jhpyle/docassemble/about.md

   user.is_eligible = False
 {% endhighlight %}

-The [Markdown] language is very simple.
+The [Markdown] language is simple.
 For example, if you write this [Markdown] text:

 {% highlight text %}
 It is *very* important that you obtain your